Deshittification, what?

 -

-Slop has many meanings even for the niche word it is, but in this context, it means: Mass-produced content (usually low quality and/or low effort) that has very little va lue added.
-It usually follows an established “formula” of how to produce content, made to appeal to either masses or the algorithm. ↩︎
+Slop has many meanings, but in this context, it means mass-produced content (usually low-quality and/or low-effort) that has very little value added.
+It usually follows an established “formula,” made to appeal to either the masses or the algorithm. ↩︎

 -

 Dark Patterns - Here, the definition is a bit different.
-Essentially, video thumbnails or even titles that exploit your common cognitive biases.
-Most commonly seen with exaggerated gaping, surprised, shocked, or angry faces in YouTube thumbnails, sometimes with saturated colors, arrows, or other effects designed to trick you into clicking on the thumbnail. ↩︎ ↩︎
+Essentially, video thumbnails or titles that exploit common cognitive biases.
+Most often seen with exaggerated gaping, surprised, shocked, or angry faces in YouTube thumbnails, sometimes with saturated colors, arrows, or other effects designed to trick you into clicking. ↩︎ ↩︎